 There are over 15 flight carriers that fly this route every day.
-These flight companies include United Airlines, Interjet, Aeromexico, American Airlines, and Delta Air Lines.
+These flight companies include United Airlines, Aeromexico, and American Airlines.
 The flight distance from ORD to MEX is 1,690 miles with direct flights taking approximately four hours 25 minutes.
 Connecting flights with Houston being the popular connecting city takes between five hours 40 minutes to six hours and a half.
 Volaris, Frontier and Interjet airlines are the most popular airlines here making at least three flight trips each day.

 O'Hare airport offers several parking options for passengers going in and out.
 Its parking features daily and hourly charges with its economy lots offering lower rates for extended days parking.
 Limos, ride-share, and taxi companies are available for private transfer.
 Besides, shuttles buses and metro trains ferry passengers from the airport to the suburbs.

 MEX airport offers Airtrain transportation for services between the two terminals which takes five minutes each way.
 Public buses also offer transport between these terminals.
 From both terminals, there are bus stops with buses ferrying passengers to different parts of the city.
 Car rental and taxi services are available 24/7.